Skip to main content

 What are common scooter accident injuries?

 Because e-scooter accidents can vary so greatly in nature, there are a wide variety of injuries that can result from them.
-Common injuries resulting from scooter accidents include:
+Common injuries include:

 What are common causes of scooter crashes?

-The most common cause of accidents involving scooters and motor vehicles is the driver’s failure to yield to the scooter– usually when the vehicles are turning at intersections.
+The most common cause of accidents involving scooters and motor vehicles is the driver’s failure to yield—usually when turning at intersections.

 When and where are scooter accidents most likely to occur?